A John Cage Compendium: Films (Last modified 1 January 2022)

 Miller, Allan and Vivian Perlis 1990.
 I Have Nothing to Say and I am Saying It.
 RM Associates (Allan Miller and Vivian Perlis) (PBS American Masters Series; CAG 010), videotape, U-matic, color, sound, 56 minutes.
 Music by John Cage; narrated by Patricia Denk Powers.
 Features interviews with Cage, Laurie Anderson, Leo Castelli, Merce Cunningham, Richard Kostelanetz, Yoko Ono, Robert Rauschenberg, John Rockwell, Calvin Tomkins, and David Tudor; Cage performing from Inlets, conducting a rehearsal of a composition for radios, collecting mushrooms, playing chess with Teeny Duchamp; dance performances by Merce Cunningham and Dance Company; David Tudor performing 4'33"; performances of Minutiae and Chesspiece.
 Features excerpts from Dreams That Money Can Buy (music by Cage, Music for Marcel Duchamp) and 26'1.1499" for a String Player.
 Presumably released 5-10 March 1991, Montréal, Québec, Filmfest, 9e Festival International du Film sur l’Art (reference: Cage/Lohner 1989).

 Miller, Allan and Paul Smaczny 2012.
 John Cage: Journeys in Sound.
 Ed. by Steffen Herrmann.
 Written by Anne-Kathrin Peitz.
-Leipzig: Accentus Music in co-production with Westdeutscher Rundfunk and Mitteldeutsche Medienförderung, HDTV 16:9 [DVD and Blu-ray], color, sound, 59 minutes.
+Leipzig: Accentus Music in co-production with Westdeutscher Rundfunk and Mitteldeutsche Medienförderung, HDTV 16:9 (Blu-ray ACC 10246 and DVD ACC 20246), color, sound, 59 minutes (also included in 7-box set Composers of the 20th Century, ACC70503, 2021).
 Features interviews and conversations with and between Cage, William Anastasi, Irvine Arditti, Dove Bradshaw, Brian Brandt, Gene Caprioglio, Don Gillespie, Toshio Hosokawa, Laura Kuhn, Mayumi Miyata, Yoko Ono, Vivian Perlis, Wolfgang Rihm, Steffen Schleiermacher, Chaim Tannenbaum, Calvin Tomkins, David Tudor, Christian Wolff; Cage performing Cheap Imitation to Second Hand, collecting and cooking mushrooms; Irvine Arditti performing from Freeman Etudes; Ensemble Modern and Oswald Sallaberger performing Cheap Imitation and Sixteen Dances; Julia Henning performing Aria; Mayumi Miyata performing One9; Steffen Schleiermacher performing Sonatas and Interludes and Water Music; Schlagquartett Köln performing Branches, Imaginary Landscape No. 1 and Third Construction; from Organ2/ASLSP performance in St. Buchardi-Kloster, Halberstadt.
 Features excerpts from Mark Goodson and Bill Todson 1960, I’ve Got a Secret; Hans G Helms 1972, Birdcage: 73'20.958" for a Composer; Musikknytt, NRK, 1983 (review: Günther, N. 2013).

 Moore, Richard 1968.
 Assemblage.
 San Francisco: KQED-TV, TV film, color?, 59 minutes.
 Music by Cage, Gordon Mumma, and David Tudor. filmed 14 October-3 November 1968.